aozerovs/harvard-python/README.md

 Page numbers (Can be blank):
 ```

-Once you've filled in the last one you will see a print out of the reference in the terminal and it will be printed to the Markdown file.
+Once you've filled in the last one you will see a print out of the reference in the terminal and it will be written to the Markdown file.

 ## Example